MicrosoftDocs/learn/learn-pr/wwl-azure/scale-apps-app-service/includes/5-autoscale-best-practices.md

 * If CPU is 76% and Memory is 50%, we scale-out.
 * If CPU is 50% and Memory is 76% we scale-out.

 On the other hand, if CPU is 25% and memory is 51% autoscale does not scale-in.
-In order to scale-in, CPU must be 29% and Memory 49%.
+An automatic scale-in would occur if the CPU is 29% and the Memory is 49% since both of the scale-in rules would be true.

 ### Always select a safe default instance count